 Developmental origins of health inequities and strategies for disrupting them

 One step toward answering these questions is to reflect on how socio-economic and political inequities interact with biology to affect health (7).
 According to the well-supported Developmental Origins of Health and Disease (DOHaD) hypothesis, inequities become incorporated into our biology largely during early development (7,8).
 The DOHaD framework suggests developing embryos/fetuses/infants receive biological signals about their environments from their parents, and these signals shape energy investment and growth patterns (9,10,11).
 In turn, growth patterns influence social, educational, and labour force performance and, eventually, disease susceptibilities (12).
 Differential performance in education and employment leads to differential access to income/wealth, knowledge, and influence through the reproductive years for parents/prospective parents, perpetuating inequities across generations (13).
-DOHaD-based research indicates that, because small alterations during early development have outsized downstream effects on health (14,15), effective interventions to disrupt cycles of inequity should focus on improving health prior to conception and through pregnancy/infancy (16,17),.
+DOHaD-based research indicates that, because small alterations during early development have outsized downstream effects on health (14,15), effective interventions to disrupt cycles of inequity should focus on improving health prior to conception and through pregnancy/infancy (16,17).

 Nutrition constitutes a key, modifiable factor that inequitably influences the peri-conceptional/pregnancy environments (11).
 For pregnant people, frequency of meals and snacks, food nutritional quality, and the socio-environmental context of eating vary substantially among people of different SEPs (18,19,20).
 Disparities among SEP groups in pregnancy diet impact maternal health and fetal/postnatal development, with lower-SEP pregnant people and their children at increased risks of experiencing pregnancy complications and subsequent development of NCDs (21,22,23,24).
 As such, improving diets and reducing dietary inequities during pregnancy is central to disrupting the NCD epidemic.